Hudson collective is an ever-growing group of talented members and collaborators.

 Award-winning editorial art director Christy Sheppard Knell leads Knell&Co, a creative agency that designs visual solutions for businesses and organizations including IBM, NYU Langone Health, Condé Nast, and many local small businesses.
 Knell&Co takes the strategies of the nation’s top magazines and applies them to brand development, digital marketing, and printed collateral.
-Christy also serves on the board of directors for the Rivertowns Chamber of Commerce and has worked for WIRED, Vanity Fair, Architectural Digest, and Martha Stewart Living.
+Christy serves her community as an elected official on the Board of Trustees of the Village of Dobbs Ferry and has worked for WIRED, Vanity Fair, Architectural Digest, and Martha Stewart Living.
 She’s eager to start organizing office pranks and surprise birthday parties for HudCo members.

 On the weekend, you’ll find her: Eating ramen or encaustic painting.

 Personal motto: The more you do, the more you can do.

 When in charge of office Sonos: Britpop, indie, and garage rock.

 Favorite thing about the Rivertowns: The mix of city and outdoor living.